Hexadecimal: Binary conversion

 Most computers manipulate binary data, but it is difficult for humans to work with a large number of digits for even a relatively small binary number.
-Although most humans are familiar with the base 10 system, it is much easier to map binary to hexadecimal than to decimal because each hexadecimal digit maps to a whole number of bits (410).
+Although most humans are familiar with the base 10 system, it is much easier to map binary to hex than to decimal because each hex digit maps to a whole number of bits (410).

 This example converts 11112 to base ten.
 Since each position in a binary numeral can contain either a 1 or a 0, its value may be easily determined by its position from the right: